lknite/src-plex-config/README.md

 ## Execution

-Normally this script is not called directly, but via a customized plex image or helm chart.
+Normally this script is not called directly, but rather during deployment via a customized plex image or helm chart.

 ## How it works